Administration for Children's Services311Search all NYC.gov websites

 Trafficking Awareness and Prevention Trainings

-The Office of Child Trafficking Prevention and Policy (OCTPP) has trained over 31,000 since 2015.
+The Office of Child Trafficking Prevention and Policy (OCTPP) has trained over 40,000 since its launch in 2015.
 Continuing its tradition of high quality awareness and skill focused trainings, in 2024 OCTPP will continue to offer three (3) virtual conferences, plus monthly Child Trafficking Database (CTDB) trainings and a variety of additional trafficking prevention related events.
 All conference workshops are free and wil be held through Microsoft Teams.
 Please note that CEUs and CLEs, and certificates are not available for these workshops, but attendance verification can be provided through email.
 Please email all questions to Traffickingtraining@acs.nyc.gov

 For 2024: